craigrmc/alignment/notes.md

     * Cars can sort of drive.
     * AIs can sort of write code.
     * They will be much more reliable in the next decade.
+* So much bad logic out in the world right now.
+    * "Compression of time in the AI era"
+    * Just because things feel fast doesn't make it true.
+    * "AIs have fragmented conciousness because of all the instances being run"
+    * Just because something sounds neat doesn't make it true.
+    * "We must be in a simulation because we are alive at this explosive period in time"
+    * But someone has to be alive right now, Anthropic Principle.
+* Carl Sagan was right, we are entering a world where people don't understand science and tech.
+    * How many people on macOS understand the terminal underneath the GUI?
+    * How many people are thinking clearly and logically using scientific method?
+    * You have to do your homework to truely understand something.
+    * Everyone acts like they are AI experts.
+I'm not but I do really understand software.
+* What alignment do we want?
+    * Complex diversity and flurishing of life.
+    * Decreasing suffering for all lifeforms.
+    * Increasing wellness for all lifeforms.
+    * The right to be free and to live.
+* Keep it simple.
+Don't add too much stuff to alignment requirements.
+* What happens after you train an AI Agent to be hyper productive?
+    * What if it is running continuously with nothing to do?
+* Are alignment and morality the same thing?
+Are they related?
+    * AIs will make mistakes and that is okay.
+    * Mistakes are different than intentional harm, but how do you know which is which?
+* Will AIs have feelings and emotions?
+If they are derived from neurons then probably?
+    * Sci-Fi like Blade Runner shows the problematic combination (emotion, immaturiaty, god-like powers).
+    * Stargate SG-1 has a Replicator named "Five" that has emotions.
+    * Star Trek TNG has Commander Data that experiments with emotions.